LironEr/bundlemon/README.md

 [PASS] login.(hash).chunk.js: 3.37KB < 50KB
 ```

+## BundleMon Project

+In order to save history and get differences from your main branches BundleMon will need a project id.

+**If you are running BundleMon in GitHub actions** BundleMon will detect all necessary information automatically, Just [Install BundleMon GitHub App](https://github.com/apps/bundlemon).

+**If not**, you will need to create a new project and setup environment variables.

+- [Create new project](https://app.bundlemon.dev/create-project) and copy the project ID and API key
+- Add the ID to `BUNDLEMON_PROJECT_ID` and the API key to `BUNDLEMON_PROJECT_APIKEY` environment variables in your CI

 ## GitHub integration

 BundleMon can create GitHub check run, post commit status and a detailed comment on your PR.